naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 Rather than describing each principle in detail and debating its merits (which sounds as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology don't hold water anymore.

+# Popular but disproven arguments against XP

-#### Argument: Pair Programming is an inefficient allocation of valuable resources because it limits parallelism
+#### Claim: Pair Programming is an inefficient allocation of valuable resources because it limits parallelism in a team

 I've been working remotely full-time for the past 9 months, and started a new job about 3 months ago.
 Since then, I've spent more time pair-programming than ever before, but I've also been able to launch one of the largest, most complex features in my career.
 Pair-programming is the best substitute we have to colocating in our current distributed environment.
 I use it for many different tasks, and I do it often.